chrisa23/Fibrous/README.md

  - Scheduling support
  - Synchronous and asynchronous request reply

  Fibrous is great for multi-threading when you don't need extreme low latency or distributed actors but want an easy to reason about messaging based model.
-Fibrous is also fast and capable of more than 20 million messages per second.
+Fibrous is also fast.

  If you need distributed concurrency, look into Akka.net or Proto.Actor.
 If you need extreme performance and super low latency, look into Disruptor.net.